sungheeyun/sungheeyun.github.io/_pages/ai-hub.md

 	- Analytics India Magazine
 	@ 24-Sep-2024
 	<div class="callout">
-	We MUST come up with clear definition of AGI that are by all engineering, science, and legal communities instead of that of Altman's &hellip;
+	We MUST come up with definition of AGI that are by all engineering, science, and legal communities instead of that of Altman's &hellip;
 	&nbsp;